Controlled Substances Database Requirements

 Under Alabama law only the following persons or entities are allowed access to the controlled substances database.
 Access is controlled by ADPH through careful identity and credential check.

-- A licensed pharmacist for information related to the patient or prescriber of a controlled substance prescription presented to be filled
+- A licensed pharmacist approved by the department, provided, however, that such access is limited to information related to the patient or prescribing practitioner designated on a controlled substance prescription that a pharmacists has been asked to fill.

 Penalty For Misuse of the Data System